adam17amo/platformDev/README.md

 # Welcome to my Course

 Thank you for starting one of my courses on Pluralsight!
 Here's some information to help you get the configuration and code used throughout the courses installed into your own org.
+This repository covers the following courses

+- Salesforce Development: Fundamentals
+- Salesforce Development: Data Modeling and Management

 ## How Do You Plan to Deploy Your Changes?